Faturrachman-dev/faturrachman-dev.github.io/memory-bank/activeContext.md

 ## Current Focus
 - Task: T001 - Portfolio Website Development
 - Status: Implementation In Progress
-- Current Phase: Adding content and completing responsive layout
+- Current Phase: Optimizing for performance and accessibility

 ## Task Complexity Assessment
 - Task: Initialize a website for showcasing expertise and portfolios